Hot Chocolatev14

 Warning

-It is important that you dispose the DbContext to return it to the pool.
-In the above example we are using await using to dispose the DbContext after it is no longer required.
+It is important that you dispose the DbContext.
+In the example above we use the using statement to dispose the DbContext after it is no longer required.

 Services